 The Problem Is Rarely Tactics.
 It's Culture.

-Your officers know the de-escalation protocols.
+Your members know the tactics and protocols.
 They have been through the training.
-And yet, under pressure (a volatile subject, a frustrated community member, an ambiguous call) something overrides what they learned in the classroom.
+And yet, under pressure (a critical incident, a volatile subject, an ambiguous call) something overrides what they learned in the classroom.

 That something is the environment they return to every shift.
 The unwritten rules about who speaks up and who does not.
 The leadership pattern that rolls stress downhill.
 The culture that rewards speed over reflection and compliance over candor.